vincent-lowe/msa001-251201/README.md

 VM login: https://use.cloudshare.com

-VM Pass Phrase: <bill the silly tiger>
+VM Pass Phrase: Louis the Jealous Hamster

 This repo contains copies of the student files used in the labs